 Davenport officials say 5 unaccounted for after building collapse, 2 likely still in apartment building

-The mayor and police chief of Davenport, Iowa, said Tuesday that five people remain unaccounted for, including two who could still be in the wreckage of a partially collapsed apartment building.
+Officials in Davenport, Iowa, said Tuesday that five people remain unaccounted for, including two who were likely still in the wreckage of a partially collapsed apartment building.

 Mayor Mike Matson confirmed the numbers at a news conference where a family member of one of those missing people also spoke.
 The mayor noted that the site "could be a place of rest for some of the unaccounted."